codeheaven-io/codeheaven.io/_posts/2016-01-14-javascript-code-coverage-with-instanbul-and-coveralls.markdown

 ### npm scripts

 npm scripts are scripts you add inside package.json.
-The "scripts" object contains your scripts.
-You can add arbitrary shell script commands there, like `"print-something": "echo 'something'"`.
-You run this script by invoking it by its name: `npm run print-something`.
+You can add arbitrary shell script commands there, like: `"scripts": { "print-something": "echo 'something'" }`.
+You can run this script by invoking it by its name: `npm run print-something`.

 I try to use npm scripts as much as possible, to avoid global dependencies and to avoid the clutter to manually invoke local dependencies.
 So all examples here will use this approach.